About the Regen Centre

 In addition £25,000 was raised through the local community, over 3 years.

 The Riccall Regen Centre operates as a charity and social business, generating earned income in order to meet this purpose.
 Ahead of its time in design, the Riccall Regen Centre is an environmentally friendly building using solar and photovoltaic panels to help generate the electricity it needs.

 The Riccall Regen Centre is community-owned and community-led and strives to achieve excellence in everything it does.
-Awards include the Duke of York’s Community Initiative (the only organisation to be awarded it three times) and the BURA Charitable Trusts National Award.
+Awards include the Duke of York’s Community Initiative (the only organisation to be awarded it four times) and the BURA Charitable Trusts National Award.